Part numbers consist

 - 3. Terminal inspection time can be reduced substantially, as only those shipments with tripped indicators need be re-inspected in detail.

-Shockmasters may be mounted on the inside of the container or directly on the packaged item.
+Shockmasters may be mounted on the inside of the container or on the packaged item, depending on the information desired.
 There are four mounting holes in the base for rear mounting, or a mounting plate is available for front mounting of the units.

 Approximately 0.3 lbs.
 (136